Ruoti

 Keywords

-We’re looking for stakeholders to join us!
-In this project, we’re building a new regional attraction for South Savo by developing regenerative services that appeal to conscious travelers and service users.
-Our goal is to strengthen the region’s expertise and understanding of regenerative service culture, while creating networks that support long-term collaboration.
+The Ruoti project is looking for stakeholders to join collaboration!
+The project builds new regional attraction for South Savo by developing regenerative services that appeal to conscious customers and travelers.
+The project strengthens the local know-how in regenerative services, while creating networks that support long-term collaboration.

-We’re also seeking nature sites where entrepreneurs can implement regenerative services in practice.
-During the Ruoti project, we’ll co-create a shared vision for preserving South Savo’s unique natural environments as tourism and recreational use continue to grow.
-Get in touch with our project team – contact details are listed below.
+Ruoti also seeks nature sites where entrepreneurs can implement regenerative services in practice.
+The goal is a shared vision for preserving South Savo’s unique natural environments as tourism and recreational use continue to grow.
+Get in touch with the project team – contact details are listed below.